 A garbage disposal is supposed to work right every time you use it.
-So, when it something goes wrong, like a leak, you wonder where it is coming from and why it is happening.
+So, if something goes wrong, like a garbage disposal leak, you wonder where it is coming from and why it is happening.
 Garbage disposals do not have a lot of different parts compared to some other kitchen appliances.
 However, there are still a few things that can go wrong.
 It is important to understand the basics of a garbage disposal, how these components work together, and how to troubleshoot your garbage disposal should a problem occur.

 The Basics Anatomy Of A Garbage Disposal